cwarner523/d3/README.md

 ### Similarities/Differences to other technologies

-### Introduction to D3
+## Introduction to D3

-D3 or `Data-Driven-Documents` makes graphic representation of a data and make animation from it.
-You can create shapes, lines and text to create charts, histograms and other cool stuffs.
-This makes d3 so awesome, you have the power to combine all this things create simple to complex data charts.

-You need to have atleast a basic knowledge of HTML, CSS and javacript.
-You need to know how to check the console and see all the elements from the DOM tree.
+D3 or Data-Driven Documents is a powerful Javascript library to create dynamic data visualization using Shapes, Line and Text.
+You must have a good understanding of HTML, CSS and Javascript to use D3.
+You must know how to access the console and the DOM tree in your browser.

-> At the end of this chapter you will learn the basic of D3 and on how you can use it in your projects
+You will learned how HTML5, SVG and Javascript work together to create wonderful visual and animations.

+### Basic Shapes Key Attributes
+- rect - means "rectangle"
+- circle
+- ellipse
+- line
+- text
+- path
+- `polygon` and `polyline` is also part of the shape attributes but they are not mostly used because it's much easier to use path.